Jared Nightingale: Coaching career

 In 2017-18, Nightingale was an assistant coach for the Omaha Lancers of the USHL.
 In 2018-19, Nightingale served in the same role with the US National Development Team, also of the USHL.
 He was the associate coach of the Saginaw Spirit from 2019-21 and an Assistant with the Flint Firebirds in the 2021-22 season, both of the OHL.
 In 2022, Nightingale was named an assistant coach for the AHL's Rockford IceHogs, a position he held until being hired as the Head Coach of the ECHL's South Carolina Stingrays in 2024.
 In his one season at the helm, he led South Carolina to the playoffs with a 52-15-5 record, and won the ECHL coach of the year award.
-On May 30th 2025, Nightingale was named the new Head Coach of the Rockford Ice Hogs.
+On May 30th 2025, Nightingale was named the new Head Coach of the Rockford IceHogs.

 Personal life

 Nightingale's older brother, Adam, is the head coach for the Michigan State Spartans men's ice hockey team, while his other brother, Jason, is Assistant Director of Amateur Scouting for the Buffalo Sabres.